Replanning the Brooklyn Marine Terminal (BMT)

 The EDC has picked a team that goes back to their work in Red Hook in the early 2000s.
 The EDC selected Buro Happold to do the BMT Master Plan.
 Kate Ascher leads Buro Happold’s Cities Group.
 She was an EVP at the EDC in the early 2000s until early May 2007.
 She was the EDC the lead on the Piers 6-12 study, the EDC’s plans that opened BCT, and the Piers 7-12 study.
 All of those are covered at https://portsidenewyork.org/edc-plans

-Those plans were all about making the waterfront and Red Hook as a whole a tourist destination.
+Those plans were all about making the waterfront and Red Hook as a whole a tourist destination and adding a lot of housing.
 The EDC made promises about BCT jobs and boost to retail businesses which were never fulfilled, and the EDC made no real effort to fulfill them either, which is the key part.

 In a 2005 article, Kate Ascher of the EDC said a ULURP would be used when transferring this Port Authority property to the City.
 So why is a GPP being used now?
 Also, BCT never had as many cruise ships as described in that article and the EDC did no work to bring BCT users to Red Hook retail as the EDC discussed/promised at the time.